hyperledger/iroha-2-docs/src/guide/advanced/isi.md

 black magic[^1].

-The mundane aspect is that a special set of peers needs to take the transaction queue, and reproduce the same world state.
+The mundane aspect is that a special set of peers needs to take the transaction queue and reproduce the same world state.
 If the world state cannot be reproduced for some reason or another, none of the transactions get committed to a block.